Traditional Japanese House Floor Plan: An Easy Guide

 Translated image from daiya-koumuten

-A traditional Japanese house floorplan.
-Translated image from daiya-koumuten
+A traditional Japanese house floor plan.
+Translated image from daiya-koumuten.

 Japanese floor plans tend to separate the toilet from the bathroom area and have a designated entranceway for shoes.
-Many traditional Japanese houses will use tatami mats for flooring.
+Many traditional Japanese houses use tatami mats for flooring.
 Tatami mats are also used to describe the size of the room.

 What are the features of traditional Japanese houses?